 5) Use perpetual and tease marketing

-Leaking pieces of information, having promotional events, and creating a cloud of secrecy until a product or service is launched can help the brand generate buzz about it and boost their sales.
+Leaking pieces of information, having promotional events, and creating a cloud of secrecy until a product or service is launched can help the brand generate buzz about it and boost its sales.
 This is a great way to build excitement around a business.

 After the release of the first few books in the franchise, Rowling and her team used market research to find better ways to reach her audience.
 She knew that providing sneak peeks of the new books and movies would keep her audience in suspense.
 With this knowledge, she was able to create excitement for the new books in the franchise.